Chart Color Schemes

 Age

-The median age in Springwood-Winmalee is 43 years, significantly higher than Greater Sydney's average of 37 and the national average of 38.
-The age profile shows that those aged 65-74 make up 11.5%, while those aged 25-34 comprise only 7.9%.
-Between 2021 and present, the 75 to 84 age group has increased from 6.2% to 7.7%, and the 15 to 24 cohort has risen from 11.1% to 12.4%.
-Conversely, the 25 to 34 cohort has decreased from 9.2% to 7.9%.
-By 2041, demographic projections indicate that the 85+ age group will grow by 813 people (129%), from 632 to 1,446.
-The combined 65+ age groups are projected to account for all total population growth, reflecting the area's aging demographic profile.
-Meanwhile, the 45 to 54 and 65 to 74 cohorts are expected to experience population declines.
+The median age in Springwood-Winmalee is 43 years, which is considerably higher than Greater Sydney's average of 37 years and also exceeds the national average of 38 years.
+The age profile shows that those aged 65-74 years make up a prominent 11.5% of the population, while those aged 25-34 years comprise only 7.9%.
+Between 2021 and present, the percentage of those aged 75 to 84 has grown from 6.2% to 7.7%, and the 15 to 24 age group has increased from 11.1% to 12.4%.
+Conversely, the 25 to 34 age cohort has decreased from 9.2% to 7.9%.
+By 2041, demographic projections indicate significant shifts in Springwood-Winmalee's age structure.
+The 85+ age group is projected to grow exceptionally, increasing by 813 people (129%) from 632 to 1,446.
+Notably, the combined 65+ age groups will account for all of the total population growth, reflecting the area's aging demographic profile.
+Meanwhile, the 45 to 54 and 65 to 74 age cohorts are expected to experience population declines.